-The Solaris X server can also be a client of the font server fs.
-The font server renders fonts for the X server. fs can be started manually or automatically.
-For more information on this command, see the fs(1) man page.
+xfs can be started manually or automatically.
+For more information on this command, see the xfs(1) man page.

 Available Font Formats

 Fonts from different vendors come in different formats.
 Table 4-1 and Table 4-2 list the various font formats, their vendors, and the associated file types supported by the Solaris environment.
 Table 4-1 lists outline fonts; Table 4-2 lists bitmap fonts.